 We know that smoking is a truly addicting habit.
 You’ve likely tried to quit before, but struggled because nicotine is such a powerful, habit-forming substance.
 The same can be said for using any form of smokeless tobacco as well.

 That being said, 90% of people with oral cancer use some form of tobacco, according to the Illinois Department of Public Health.
-In addition, your risk of developing oral cancer is correlating with how long you’ve used smoked or used tobacco, and how frequently (to get more details, click the link below):
+In addition, your risk of developing oral cancer is correlated with how long you’ve used smoked or used tobacco and how frequently.

 While we know that quitting this habit will be extremely difficult for you, it will also be one of the most rewarding that you will ever do in your entire life, and your gums and teeth will thank you (not to mention the fact that you are significantly reducing your risk of developing oral cancer).